-The purpose of this course is for students to demonstrate proficient knowledge of utilizing technology through coding, computer programming, web design and STEM work in an educational setting.
+The purpose of this course is for candidates to demonstrate proficient knowledge of utilizing technology through coding, computer programming, web design and STEM work in an educational setting.
 Throughout this course, many opportunities for learning will come through practice of creating plans and designs to become a highly effective teacher while using technology to enhance student learning and engagement.
-Students will be required to engage with and learn side by side students for an understanding of how STEM/Computer Science is being incorporated in schools and how it is being learned/taught at different age levels.
-This course will allow future teachers to be able to develop a philosophy and style of teaching around the core principles of excellent instruction and use of technology.(Prerequisite: EDU 240 suggested) (Fall, as needed)
+Candidates will be required to engage with and learn side by side with students for an understanding of how STEM/Computer Science is being incorporated in schools and how it is being learned/taught at different age levels.
+This course will allow future teachers to be able to develop a philosophy and style of teaching around the core principles of excellent instruction and use of technology.
+(Prerequisite: EDU 240 suggested) (Fall, as needed) [PLO 2.B.
+Students will design activities that engage learners in complex thinking associated with the content concepts in a way that fits authentic contexts, values creativity, and explores different perspectives.]

-Methods of Teaching Movement/ Music/Art/Drama in Grades K-8 (4 cr.)
+Methods of Teaching Movement/ Music/Art/Drama in Grades K-8(4 cr.)

-This course will assist students in understanding, planning, and implementing the integration of movement, music, art, and drama into developmentally appropriate curricula for children in educational settings.
-Fifteen (15) hours of participatory clinical experience in an elementary/K-3 classroom are required.
-Concurrent enrollment in EDU 440 required.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University) (Fall)
+This course will assist candidates in understanding, planning, and implementing the integration of movement, music, art, and drama into developmentally appropriate curricula for children in educational settings.
+Fifteen (15) hours of participatory clinical experience in an elementary K-3 classroom are required.
+Concurrent enrollment in EDU 440 is required.
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University) (Fall) [PLO 3.B.
+Students will design instructional plans that support learners in the process of meeting rigorous goals by applying knowledge of content areas, curriculum, crossdisciplinary skills, and pedagogy, in addition to individual needs and community context.]

-Methods of Teaching Reading in Grades 5-12 ...
-(2 cr.)
+Methods of Teaching Reading in Grades 5-12 (2 cr.)

-Students will explore theories, teaching strategies, resources, assessment, and use of technology in the context of creating learning experiences for literacy-rich classrooms.
-Students will learn to teach reading, writing, and the language arts within literature-based learning experiences, as well as plan for diverse learners and students with special needs.
+Candidates will explore theories, teaching strategies, resources, assessment, and use of technology in the context of creating learning experiences for literacy-rich classrooms.
+Candidates will learn to teach reading, writing, and the language arts within literature-based learning experiences, as well as plan for diverse learners and students with special needs.
 Ten (10) hours of participatory clinical experience required.
 Must be fully accepted to the Teacher Education Program.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University)
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, PSY 144, and SPED 220) (Must be taken at Waldorf University) [PLO 3.C.
+Students will integrate instructional strategies that promote deep understanding of content areas and connections so that learners can apply knowledge in meaningful ways.]

-Methods of Teaching Reading/Social Studies/ Language Arts in Grades K-8(4 cr.)
+Methods of Teaching Reading/Social Studies/ Language Arts in Grades K-8.....(4 cr.)

-Exploration of research-based instructional strategies in the context of integrating literacy skills into social studies content.
-Will create an inquiry-based social studies unit integrating techniques to motivate diverse learners to research, collaborate, and answer an essential question.
-Fifteen (15) hours of participatory clinical experience in an elementary/K-8 classroom is required.
+This course will explore research-based instructional strategies in the context of integrating literacy skills into social studies content.
+Candidates will create an inquiry-based social studies unit integrating techniques to motivate diverse learners to research, collaborate, and answer an essential question.
+Fifteen (15) hours of participatory clinical experience in a K-8 classroom is required.
 Must be fully accepted to the Teacher Education Program.
-(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 330, EDU 440, PSY144, and SPED 220) (Must be taken at Waldorf University) (Fall)
+(Prerequisites: EDU 201, EDU 202, EDU 230, EDU 240, EDU 330, EDU 440, PSY144, and SPED 220) (Must be taken at Waldorf University) (Fall) [PLO 2.A.
+Students will create accessible learning experiences related to central concepts and ways of exploring the discipline(s) they teach so that learners grow in their understanding and appreciation of the field(s).]

-Secondary Teaching Methods(2 cr.)
+Secondary Teaching Methods.....(2 cr.)